prometheus-operator/runbooks/content/runbooks/alertmanager/AlertmanagerClusterCrashlooping.md

 ## Meaning

 Half or more of the Alertmanager instances within the same cluster are crashlooping.

 ## Impact

-Alerts could be notified multiple time unless pods are crashing to fast and no alerts can be sent.
+Alerts could be notified multiple time unless pods are crashing too fast and no alerts can be sent.

 ## Diagnosis